-The liability associated with performance units has been reduced by \$0.6 million in the first three months of fiscal year 2015 due to vesting in the first quarter of fiscal year 2014, forfeitures, re-measurement adjustments and change in the expected performance results.
+The liability associated with performance-based restricted stock units, which is recorded in "Other liabilities" within the condensed consolidated balance sheets, has been reduced by \$0.3 million in the first six months of fiscal year 2015 due to vesting in the first quarter of fiscal year 2014, forfeitures, remeasurement adjustments and change in the expected performance results.

 Market Performance Units.
 On February 26, 2014, the Company granted its CEO restricted stock units with a market performance condition.
 The award is eligible to vest during the period commencing February 26, 2014 and ending February 26, 2019 (the "Performance Period") as follows: 30% of the restricted stock units covered by the award will vest if, during any consecutive 120 calendar day period that commences and ends during the Performance Period, the average per-share closing price of the Company's common stock equals or exceeds \$35.00 ("Tranche 1") and the award will vest in full if, during any consecutive 120 calendar day period that commences and ends during the Performance Period, the average per-share closing price of the Company's common stock equals or exceeds \$40.00 ("Tranche 2").
-The award will also vest if a majority change in control of the Company occurs during the Performance Period and, in connection with such event, the Company's stockholders become entitled to receive per-share consideration having a value equal to or greater than \$40.00.
+The award will also vest if a majority change in control of the Company occurs during the Performance Period and, in connection with such event, the Company's stockholders become entitled to receive per-share consideration having a value equal to or greater than \$40.00

-The following tables summarize the assumptions used in the Monte Carlo simulation model to determine the fair value of restricted stock units granted in the three months ended April 27, 2014 for both Tranche 1 and Tranche 2.
-The Company did not grant any restricted stock units that vest according to a market performance condition in the three months ended April 28, 2013.
+The following tables summarize the assumptions used in the Monte Carlo simulation model to determine the fair value of restricted stock units granted in the first quarter of fiscal year 2015 for both Tranche 1 and Tranche 2.
+The Company did not grant any restricted stock units that vest according to a market performance conditions in the second quarter of fiscal year 2015.
+The Company did not grant any restricted stock units that vest according to a market performance condition in the three and six months ended July 28, 2013.